 HI298As South Africa, Ambivalent Nation South Africa as we know it today has been in existence for a fairly short period of time.
 Its borders were drawn in 1910; but it was only in 1994 that all people within those borders were considered to be full citizens of a South African nation.
 We'll trace the long and contested histories of this region and the many groups of people who have lived within it, from the fifteenth century, through colonization, segregation, apartheid, and democracy.
 Students will gain a knowledge of the regions history and historiographical debates, and learn how a range of primary sources shape historians interpretation of the regions past.
 Four credit hours.
 H, I. Duff

 HI298Bs Historical Roots of Todays Social Activism Black Lives Matter.
 Me Too.
 The Sunrise Movement.
 Standing Rock.
 These things did not emerge from nowhere.
 We will investigate topics as wide-ranging as slavery, sex work, national parks, labor strikes, and mineral rushes, analyzing on regional and national scales the deeper histories and contexts of these movements in the lands that became the U.S. We will consider how Asian, Indigenous, and New Mexican people were racialized differently than white Americans and Africans.
 We will analyze gender alongside of race and class.
 We will investigate the long history of Indigenous resistance and the environmental movement.
 This thematic course is a blend of discussion-based and lecture format, and students will have creative opportunities to investigate topics that interest them most.
 Four credit hours.
-Jacobson
+H, U. Jacobson